Last modified on: 21/11/2024

 • Washing-up liquid

 If you’re after some safe and effective home remedies to kick that unsightly black residue to the curb, you’re in luck.
-We’ve got one method that uses all natural ingredients and one that uses bleach.
+We’ve got one method that uses all-natural ingredients and one that uses bleach.
 However, both methods are straightforward and will help you give that rubber seal a good scrub.

 • If mould and debris are putting up a stubborn fight in the seal’s folds, use your fingers to coax them out and let the cotton swab do its magic.
 Be ready to use several swabs if needed to get the job done.